allyjarjour/whats-new/README.md

 ### Set Up

-Clone down this repo.
+1. Fork this repo.

-1. On GitHub, create a new, empty repository and name it something like 'whats-new'.
-2. Update the current remote (called "origin") so that it points at the URL of the repository you just created on GitHub.
-Read how to do this [here](https://help.github.com/en/articles/changing-a-remotes-url).
+2. Clone your forked repository.
-3. Once you've updated the remote, you should run `npm install`, commit, and then push your initial commit to your personal repository.
-You will need to use the `-u` flag when you push (like this: `git push -u origin master`).
+3. Run `npm install`, commit, and then push your initial commit to your remote repository.
 4. Run `npm start` to start up your React server.
-(You will see errors!)

 ![screen shot of app](https://user-images.githubusercontent.com/52683607/81361926-e0db7c80-909c-11ea-8981-fb64b56ef33d.png)